 Why do we do this to ourselves?
 I do not think it is just me.
 I balk at spending money or taking time or exerting energy on things that have the power to energize and enrich me.
 I tell myself I “should” not spend the money or that I “should” stop wasting time or that I “should” invest my energy on more profitable pursuits.
 A friend of mine once told me that I needed to stop “shoulding” all over myself.
 All of us have to live within some level of parameter, of course.
 We all have limited resources.
 The truth is, though, that there are likely many more possibilities than we believe we have.
 We probably needlessly deny ourselves much more than is good for us.
 We make choices about how to spend those limited resources.
 Would I rather buy 14 items of clothing that will never quite make me feel beautiful or spend a day feeling beautifully peaceful at Discovery Cove?
 Would I rather clean the kitchen for the second time this week or would I rather dance to upbeat music videos for 20 minutes?
 Would I rather get a part-time job making a few hundred dollars a month or would I rather write a blog that makes no money but gives me no end of satisfaction?
 I think these “would I rather” questions are much more productive than the “should” questions.

 Most of the time, when people talk about living in “denial,” it means that they are hiding from the crueler realities of life.
 For my purposes in this blog post, I think of people living in “denial” refers to people who are needlessly denying the pleasure they could get from life if they could just open their eyes to what the potential positive realities are.

 I always learn something from a day at Discovery Cove.
 This trip was no different.

-Do you have an experience or activity that continues to surprise and enrich you, even after doing it multiple times?
+What is something that you are denying yourself that you could make happen?
+What keeps you from pursuing it?
 Please share your perspective by leaving a comment.
 In the alternative, you can email me at email@example.com.